USER EXPERIENCE IS EVERYTHING

 2. RESPONSIVE EMAILS

-The alternative path is to utilise the emerging technology of responsive emails.
-A responsive email tailors the layout of an email for each device.
-This means that phone viewers can still receive the simplified full-width mobile friendly layout.
-When a tablet or desktop device is used to view the same email the content, the layout can be modified to display in columns across the screen, fonts can be larger and general adjustments can be made so that the email appears pixel perfect on any screen.
+The alternative path is to utilise the emerging technology of responsive emails, which can be used to tailor the layout of an email per device to deliver the best possible user experience to a viewer.
+This means that phone viewers can still receive the simplified full width mobile friendly layout, however when a table or desktop devices are used to view the same email the content layout can be modified to display in columns across the screen, fonts can be larger and general adjustments can be made so that the email appears pixel perfect on any screen.